-The Nigerian government's lack of institutional capacity to address intellectual property rights (IPR) issues is a major barrier to enforcement.
-Relevant Nigerian government institutions suffer from low morale, poor training, and limited resources.
-Piracy remains a problem despite Nigeria's active participation in the conventions cited above and the growing interest among Nigerians to protect their IPR.
+The Nigerian government's lack of institutional capacity to address intellectual property rights (IPR) issues presents challenges to enforcement.
+Relevant Nigerian government institutions lack sufficient resources to enforce IPR and legislation to update intellectual property laws has yet to be passed by the National Assembly.
+Piracy remains a problem despite Nigeria's active participation in the World Intellectual Property Organization and other international fora and the growing interest among Nigerians to protect their IPR.
 Counterfeit automotive parts, pharmaceuticals, business and entertainment software, music and video recordings, and other consumer goods are sold openly.
-Piracy of books and optical disc products is also a problem.
-Business software piracy is also a concern.
-U.S. software firms estimate that nearly 80 percent of all computer software in Nigeria in 2011, worth a commercial value of over \$250 million, was pirated.
-Industry reports contend that intellectual property infringers from other countries appear increasingly active in using Nigeria as a base for the production of pirated goods.

-Patent and trademark enforcement remains weak and judicial procedures are slow and reportedly compromised by corruption.
+Piracy of software, books and optical disc products continues to be an ongoing concern.
+Also, judicial procedures are slow and reportedly compromised by corruption.
 However, the government has taken steps to improve enforcement.
 Efforts to combat the sale of counterfeit pharmaceuticals, for example, have yielded some results.

-The United States has provided training to government IP officials through various training programs offered by the United States Patent and Trademark Office's Global Intellectual Property Academy and the U.S Department of Commerce Commercial Law Development Program under the Trade and Investment Framework Agreement between the United States and Nigeria.
+The lack of trained staff and adequate funding causes significant delays registering and obtaining a patent or trademark.
+The United States has provided training to government IP officials through various programs offered by the United States Patent and Trademark Office's Global Intellectual Property Academy and the U.S. Department of Commerce Commercial Law Development Program under the Trade and Investment Framework Agreement between the United States and Nigeria.

 Nigeria's broadcast regulations do not permit rebroadcast or excerpting of foreign programs unless the station has an affiliate relationship with a foreign broadcaster.
 This regulation is generally complied with, but some cable providers transmit foreign programs illegally.
 The National Broadcasting Commission monitors the industry and is responsible for punishing infractions.
 Nigeria has strong film and music industries, and the Nigerian Copyright Commission (NCC) works to strengthen copyright protection.
 However, the NCC is not sufficiently funded.
-Furthermore, widespread pirating of foreign and domestic videotapes discourages the entry of licensed distributors.
+Furthermore, widespread pirating of foreign and domestic content discourages the entry of licensed distributors.